Free U.S. shipping on orders $45+ · Subscribe & save

 Beyond the Caffeine in Matcha vs Coffee Debate

-The caffeine in matcha vs coffee comparison is useful, but it frames the question too narrowly.
+The caffeine in matcha vs coffee comparison is useful, but it frames the question too narrowly, much like the matcha vs mushroom coffee debate does for people seeking cleaner energy alternatives.
 Both drinks are just caffeine delivery systems with different absorption profiles.

 A more useful question is what comes alongside the caffeine, and how consistent that formula actually is.